ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Introduction: What are the Foundations of Math?.md

 \begin{center}
 **What do we do?**
-\end{center}    This is what many mathematicians asked in the early 1900s when they identified the paradoxes that arise from our notion of a set.
+\end{center}This is what many mathematicians asked in the early 1900s when they identified the paradoxes that arise from our notion of a set.
 The result has been multiple different types of set theories, and so there isn't a clear